-Entries will be assessed by an expert jury from business, science and cities, based on the criteria listed here.
+Entries were assessed by an expert jury from business, science and cities, based on the criteria listed .

-The Jury will consist of five renowned experts.
-Each the jury members will have an in-depth understanding of one of the disciplines relevant for the judging the submissions.
-The list of the jury members can be found here.
+The Jury consisted of five renowned experts.
+Each of the jury members has an in-depth understanding of one of the disciplines relevant for judging the submissions.
+The list of the jury members can be found .

 What's to win?

-We are able to organize this Challenge thanks to the generous support of many partners and experts.
-Our main partners include: Rabobank, Amsterdam Institutue for Advanced Metropolitan Solutions, Klasmann-Deilmann, Bajes Kwartier B.V., FABRICations
+We are able to organize this Challenge thanks to the generous support of many and experts.
+Our main partners include: Rabobank, Amsterdam Institute for Advanced Metropolitan Solutions, Klasmann-Deilmann, Bajes Kwartier B.V., FABRICations

 You can leave your name and email address on the right side of this page, to receive updates on the Challenge automatically.